Join us at the 4th Annual Okanagan Spot Prawn Festival

 Try them at home with fabulous recipe suggestions compiled by local cookbook author, Jennifer Schell.

-End the festival with the signature event the Spot Prawn Extravaganza at Manteo Resort Smack DAB restaurant on Sunday, June 2nd with Okanagan chefs battling to win Best Spot Prawn dish, accompanied with local Okanagan wines.
+to Embrace the festival with the signature event the Spot Prawn Extravaganza at Bonfire Grill at the Cove/The Cove Lakeside Resort on Sunday, May 25th with Okanagan chefs battling to win Best Spot Prawn Dish, accompanied with local Okanagan wines.

 Be sure to listen to the podcast where Rebecca from CBC Radio speaks with participant, Jon Crofts from Codfathers to find out more about Spot Prawns and the festival!